openstack/ceilometer/doc/source/architecture.rst

 The Ceilometer project created 2 methods to collect data:

-1. :term:`Bus listener agent` which takes events generated on the notification bus and transforms them into Ceilometer samples.
+1. :term:`Notification agent` which takes messages generated on the notification bus and transforms them into Ceilometer samples or events.
 This is **the preferred method** of data collection.
 If you are working on some OpenStack related project and are using the Oslo library, you are kindly invited to come and talk to one of the project members to learn how you